You’re looking around and you’re impressed by someone’s LinkedIn profile content. It’s compelling and brands that person well. It speaks to you.

 ANY content you’ve found online, even if it doesn’t carry a “© Copyright” claim, is automatically copyrighted to the author and protected by the Digital Millennium Copyright Act (DMCA), which is international in scope and consistent with similar laws across the globe.

 LinkedIn frowns upon copyright violations, too.
 Members who violate the LinkedIn Copyright Policy are subject to account termination.
-At the very least, LinkedIn may disable access to or remove content, at their discretion.
+At the very least, LinkedIn may disable your account access or remove content, at their discretion.
 Conversely, if you see that someone has stolen content from your profile, LinkedIn has procedures in place for you to make a formal complaint, and they’ll deal with it.

 Certainly, your code of ethics should dissuade you from plagiarizing.
 But, if that doesn’t stop you, do you really want to risk a law suit or having your LinkedIn profile taken down?